Construction of an instrument to assess the service learning model: Establishing concurrent validity and internal reliability

 Post-hoc tests comparing mean phase scores between colleges and between categories of self-reported duration of involvement in helping activities were conducted to supplement a statement of validity for the test instrument.
 Differences tor mean phase scores between subjects at UNC and CSU were significant and in the predicted direction.
 Similar results were observed when mean phase scores tor subjects with eight or fewer contacts over the prior academic year were compared to subjects with nine or more contacts over the same period.
 However, it was unclear it these differences were influenced by involvement in service-learning activities or personal variables such as age and class status.

 More research needs to be conducted before the Service-Learning Model can be empirically confirmed or rejected.
 Recommendations identity several suggestions for further investigating the validity and reliability of the test instrument.

 Payne, Christopher Anthony, "Construction of an instrument to assess the service learning model: Establishing concurrent validity and internal reliability" (1992).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 69.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."